avipowar/CRUD-App/README.md

 # create navbar

 - add app name
 - crate post
 - display all the post
 - search bar

+# Create Form

+- Form is noting but its simple CRUD application